mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ## Functions as objects

-Python is far from being a perfect language, but if there is something I like about Python is its consistency.
+Python is far from being a perfect language, but one thing I like about Python is its consistency.
 In Python, everything is an object.
 And when I say everything, I mean _everything_.
 Ok, everything except keywords.